Cloud Services and Internet of Things

 5.1 Infrastructure as Code

-A coded representation for infrastructure preparation, allocation and configuration
+A coded representation for infrastructure allocation and configuration

 Example: Creating a S3 Bucket on AWS using Terraform